 Some health care providers and parents believe that bed-sharing increases a baby’s risk of suffocation.
 Other health experts and parents who practice bed-sharing maintain that it enables the parent to assess and respond to their baby’s needs more quickly, protecting the baby against sudden infant death syndrome (SIDS) and conferring a host of health benefits.

-James McKenna, PhD, head of the Mother-Baby Behavioral Sleep Laboratory at Notre Dame University, contends that mother-infant bed-sharing, when done properly, can improve nighttime feedings, extend the duration of breastfeeding, boost infant and maternal health and well-being, and perhaps save infants’ lives.
+James McKenna, PhD, head of the Mother-Baby Behavioral Sleep Laboratory at Notre Dame University, contends that mother-infant bed-sharing, when done in a safety-conscious way, can improve nighttime feedings, extend the duration of breastfeeding, boost infant and maternal health and well-being, and perhaps save infants’ lives.

 Bed-sharing safety tips